 We recommend that a responsible adult does the cutting and any little assistants can take care of the painting, sticking and assembly.

 If you’re looking for interesting wall art ideas, then what about one that will bring light as well as decoration to your home?
 That’s exactly what you’ll get with this recycled wall art idea.
 Decorate your home with a string of pretty lanterns made from empty Cushelle toilet rolls.

 - Ribbons or braid

-- Next, cut the tubes open length-ways and flatten.
+- Next, cut the tubes open lengthways, and flatten.
+Then fold in half lengthways.

-- Make 1cm-wide cuts along the bottom, folded edges to the top folded bands.
+- Now make 0.5 cm-wide cuts along the bottom, folded edge to about 1 cm from the top.

 Jungle wreath wall art

 Add a touch of the jungle to your interiors with this beautiful recycled cardboard homemade wall art idea.

 What you’ll need